 When it comes to landscaping, you may also want to put in some fresh new grass or work on the current lawn to make it look green and lush.
 Aerate, water, and fertilize the grass to help it come back to life.
 Also, you may want to install a sprinkler system to help the lawn and all your plants grow well without having to spend too much time watering throughout the year.

-Complete your landscaping with some walkways, paving, hedges, mulch, and other factors to tie everything together and minimize maintenance, too.
+Complete your landscaping with the expertise of a professional Oak Ridge landscapers by adding some walkways, paving, hedges, mulch, and other factors to tie everything together and minimize maintenance, too.

 Many of us enjoy entertaining outdoors, especially in the warmer months of the year.
 Some of us like to work outside when the weather allows it or to chill out in an external area reading, thinking, or chatting with friends or family.
 Either way, it helps to have a nice deck or patio area to while away the hours if possible.
 You may want to build one before summer gets here, so you have a space all ready to use when it’s barbecue weather.